danielmatoscastro/minimum-labelling-spanning-tree/README.md

 ```
 pip install python-igraph
 ```
-- pycairo and cairocffi: they're dependencies of igraph.
-Installation is required only if you'll use the *plot* command (see section below). cairocffi is a fallback of pycairo, so you can install only one of these libs.
+- pycairo and cairocffi: they're dependencies of igraph. cairocffi is a fallback of pycairo, so you can install only one of these libs.
 ```
 pip install cairocffi